Politics of Serbia and Montenegro: Legislative branch

 The Assembly of Serbia and Montenegro (Skupština Srbije i Crne Gore) had 126 members elected for a four-year term, 91 in Serbia and 35 in Montenegro.
 The first parliament was elected 25 February 2003 by the members of the old federal and the republican parliaments.
 Mandates were divided among parties and coalitions in proportion to the number of their benches in Serbia's and Montenegro's parliaments.
 Every time one of the parliaments was re-elected, the composition changes.

 Judicial branch

-The FR Yugoslavia had a Federal Court and a Constitutional Court.
+FR Yugoslavia had a Federal Court and a Constitutional Court.
 Judges were elected by the Federal Assembly for nine-year terms.
 After the promulgation of the new Constitution, the Federal Court would've had constitutional and administrative functions; it would've had an equal number of judges from each republic.

+Federalism

+FR Yugoslavia operated under cooperative federalism, where federal and regional governments collaborate with each other by overlapping certain responsibilities.

 International organizations membership

 ABEDA, BIS, CE (guest), CEI, EBRD, FAO, G-77, IAEA, IBRD, ICAO, ICC, ICCt, ICFTU, ICRM, IDA, IFAD, IFC, IFRCS, IHO, ILO, IMF, IMO, Interpol, IOC, IOM, ISO, ITU, NAM (guest), OAS (observer), OPCW, OSCE, PCA, UN, UNCTAD, UNESCO, UNHCR, UNIDO, UNMISET, UPU, WCL, WCO, WHO, WIPO, WMO, UNWTO, WTO (observer).